KeithJapitana/claude-tictactoe-game/README.md

 - An online indicator shows whether your opponent is connected
 - If your opponent disconnects, a modal lets you start a new room or return to the main menu
 - "New Game" and "Reset Match" sync across both tabs

+### Leaderboard Panel

+- Use the **Leaderboard** button below the game to expand/collapse standings
+- The panel animates open/closed and becomes scrollable for long lists
+- Leaderboard data is shared with the start screen "Recent Champions" panel

 ---